Fernwayer logoFERNWAYER

 Architecture

-Cultural Tour in Kyoto tracing beauty & meaning from Ginkaku-ji to Kiyomizu via Philosopher’s Path.
+Cultural Tour in Kyoto: Zen beauty & meaning from Ginkaku-ji to Higashiyama via Philosopher’s Path.

 Edgin Ticzon